alias-bitsignal/bismuthcoin/content/docs/mainnet/supply.md

 To show how inflation evolves year-by-year in economic terms.

 **Why it matters:**
-Dilution is the best metric for understanding long-term monetary quality and supply dilution—much more meaningful than raw block rewards.
+Dilution is the best metric for understanding long-term monetary quality and supply dilution, much more meaningful than raw block rewards.

 #### Bismuth Timeline